 The school has continued to identify and monitor pupils with SEND by the use of nationally standardised testing.
 We continue to develop extensive contact with external support agencies to further support and assist in the welfare and education of pupils with Special Educational Needs and Disabilities.
-We have had extensive contact with all outside agencies who are involved in the welfare and education of pupils with Special Educational Needs and Education of Pupils With Special Education Needs and Education Needs Advected Needs Ad
+We have had extensive contact with all outside agencies who are involved in the welfare and education of pupils with Special Educational Needs and Disabilities.